Robert-DeForrest-Reynolds/ExoPyle/README.md

 ### Extending
 To extend, create a Python script within the `Packages` directory, within the directory that ExoFyle is located.
 If you downloaded an official release, it'll come with an empty package directory within the directory.
 There is also a `PackageExamples` directory with examples if interacting with the API.
-If you're familiar with Python, simply reading first chapter of the (documentation)[https://github.com/Robert-DeForrest-Reynolds/ExoFyle/wiki/ExoFyle-Documentation] will help you get up to speed if I've done my job well.
+If you're familiar with Python, simply reading first chapter of the [documentation](https://github.com/Robert-DeForrest-Reynolds/ExoFyle/wiki/ExoFyle-Documentation)will help you get up to speed if I've done my job well.